Amhim123hd/Roblox-Scripting-Automation-Guide/README.md

+Absolutely!
+Here’s how you can add **16.
+Fun Stuff: Advanced and Creative Roblox Scripting** to your main `README.md` so it stands out and is easy to find.
+I’ll use a special highlight and a clear callout to make it pop for readers.

+---

 # Roblox Scripting & Automation Guide

 Welcome!
 This is a step-by-step guide for beginners who want to learn scripting and automation in Roblox.